I am often asked about what books I’d recommend on the topic of motivation and persuasion. So I thought I would write this post to be a resource.

 I believe each of the authors mentioned below have produced solid, science-based, yet practical books anyone can trust and use.
+I don’t agree with everything each has written, but I do believe much of what is written is helpful in understanding and exploring the breadth of concepts related to motivation and persuasion.

 Myths of Intrinsic Motivation by Steven Reiss and Michael Formica.
 A great book that will make you think differently about extrinsic and intrinsic motivation.
 This book also shed’s light on the research Daniel Pink doesn’t mention in his book “Drive”.
 It is the research that does not support the philosophy that reward undermines intrinsic motivation.